Robert-van-Engelen/Forth500/manual.md

 where `S" FLOATEXT.FTH"` specifies a string constant with the file name.
 A drive letter such as F: can be specified to load from a specific drive, which becomes the current drive (the default drive is E:).
+Forth500 source files must have LF or CRLF line endings.

-To compile a Forth source code file transmitted to the PC-E500 via the serial
+To compile a Forth source code file transmitted to the PC-E500(S) via the serial interface:
-interface:

     INCLUDE COM: ↲